 High Grade Metals (ASX: HGM) is an Australian mineral exploration company with a portfolio of brown fields cobalt, copper and gold assets.
-The company's major projects are all located in mining friendly Austria, which covers an area of about 84,000 km across Central Europe.
+The Company's major projects are all located in mining friendly Austria, which covers an area of about 84,000 km across Central Europe.
 The highly experienced management aims to grow the value of HGM's project portfolio to benefit shareholders by leveraging innovation and maximizing value of the assets through systematic exploration and teamwork.
-The dynamic two-year exploration and development program, focused on discovering, then defining resources, with a view to moving quickly into production, underpins the Company's business strategy.
+The dynamic two-year exploration and development program underpins the Company's business strategy.